Amazing Instructors

 BROOKE KIMETContemporary

-Brooke Kimet grew up in Erie PA and brings 19 years of dance experience into her classroom.
-She grew up dancing for Christina Maria Adelhardt, James Dixon, Kim Howell, Carrie Frase, Eden Ihrig, Leslie Scalise, and Lea Bodine.
-Brooke set her first piece of choreography at 13.
-Brooke holds a BA In Psychology, minor in Theology, and a certificate in Business Management from Duquesne University.
-While in college, Brooke was a member of Steel City Dance Company for 4 seasons and taught intermediate and advanced Contemporary for the company.
-Brooke is excited to be teachingContemporary at Sovereign Ballet!
+Brooke Kimet grew up in Erie, PA and brings over 22 years of diverse dance experience into her classroom.
+She received her foundational training from Christina Maria Adelhardt, James Dixon, Kim Howell, Carrie Frase, Eden Ihrig, Leslie Scalise, and Lea Bodine, and set her first original choreography at just 13 years old.
+Brooke holds a B.A. in Psychology with a minor in Theology and a certificate in Business Management from Duquesne University.